ahmedfaaid/covid-19-tracker/README.md

 ### Issues

--   There is an error with fetching data for Serbia and Montenegro
+-   There is an error with fetching data for Serbia and Montenegro _FIXED_

 ### License